vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 Bharanyāsa (or the surrender of the responsibility of protection) has been made (at the feet of) _Bhagavān_ (Hari) for reaching beyond _samsāra_.
 So also actions that can produce only limited pleasures have been given up just like forbidden actions.
 The sustenance of the body will continue in accordance with past _karma_ (which has begun to operate).
 So nothing needs to be done for it.
 Thereafter (i.e) after _prapatti_ the bounds[^54] * imposed by the Lord's command are scrupulously observed by wise men, (merely because it is the Lord's command.)

+[^54]:
+This means that the _nitya_ and _naimittika_ karmas which are ordained by the Lord in the śāstra s have still to be performed after _prapatti_, as, otherwise, there would be transgression of His command.